-Market Barrows - April 15, 2024 Breeding Gilts - April 15, 2024
+Market Barrows - April 15, 2025 Breeding Gilts - April 15, 2025

-All Animals must be the property of the member exhibiting them and will be subject to identifying check.
+All Animals must be the property of the member exhibiting them and will be subject to identifying check and must have an 840 tag.
 Penalty for falsification will result in banning the member from competition in any class at the show for the current year.

-Class/Entry Limit: One (1) per weight class.
+Class/Entry Limit: One per weight class.